-You can purchase an optional canopy to protect the kids from sun and rain.
-We have this wagon (with the canopy) and absolutely love it!
+We have this wagon and absolutely love it!
 It’s become our go-to when we take the kids to the park and neighborhood farmer’s market.
 The only downside is that it doesn’t come apart, so you can’t really fit it in your trunk.
 Otherwise, it’s pretty awesome.

-Be sure to get helmets for the kiddos for any of these bike options.
-Read about our top picks here.
+** Be sure to get helmets for the kiddos for any of these bike options.
+Read about our favorite toddler helmets here.

-A popular summer toy is the ubiquitous water table.
+A popular summer toy is the ubiquitous water table (and by the way, you can fill it with so much more than water — in the winter, bring it inside and fill it with raw noodles, feathers, or any other fun sensory items!).
 What MOMs love about this table is the ability to entertain all your kiddos all at once (Seriously – my toddler twins and their school-aged big sis all love playing with it)!